Primary materials: Cloth, glue, metal mesh, tape, acrylic paint, metallic wax, feathers, ribbon, rhinestones.

 Around 2007 I put a cereal box on my head and had the idea of making an extra-tall hat/mask sort of thing out of it.
 I bought a few bags of feathers for this project but didn’t end up using any.
 They sat in a drawer for ten years.

 The two big red feathers are held on by magnets.
 The original idea here was that if the feathers got broken I could replace them easily instead of having to chisel away glue and repaint anything.
 It turned out to be a useful feature for storing the mask, too, because now I can just turn the feathers down and cut the mask’s height in half, or take them off completely.
-The main trade-off here being that the magnets don’t stick very well to feather quills, so they keep cracking off.
-If I was doing this again I’d do something different.